Jummanso/Jummanso/README.md

 <h1 align="center">Welcome, I´m Juliana 🖖</h1>

-Professional with more than 10 years of experience in the financial area in career transition.
+Professional with more than 10 years of experience in the financial area, with degree in Administration (2014) at FATESF and MBA in Corporate Finance (2019) at FGV, in career transition.
 <br>
 <br>
-Actually studying cross-platform software development at FATEC and currently interning at Embraer.
+Actually studying cross-platform software development at FATEC (Conclusion in Dec/2025) and currently interning at Embraer.

 <h1 align="center">Projects 💥</h1>